Nevada Hunting License

 Senior Hunting License

-Nevada residents age 65 or older who have lived in Nevada for five continuous years may purchase the Senior Hunting License.
+Nevada residents age 65 or older who have lived in Nevada for at least six months may purchase the Senior Hunting License.

 Nevada residents with severe physical disabilities may be eligible for the Severe Disability Hunting License.
 Additional permits may be available.
 Visit the Nevada Department of Wildlife website for more details.

 Active-duty military members who are permanently stationed in Nevada may purchase a resident hunting license.
 In addition, active-duty military members who are Nevada residents but stationed elsewhere may purchase the Serviceman’s Hunting License.

 Resident veterans who have 50% or more service-connected disability may be eligible for the free Disabled Veteran Hunting & Fishing License.

 All hunters age 16 or older must purchase the Federal Duck Stamp when hunting migratory waterfowl.
 All hunters between the ages of 12 to 64 must purchase the Nevada Duck Stamp.
 In addition, hunters are required to have proof of their participation in the Harvest Information Program (HIP).

 Annual Hunting and Combination licenses are valid for one full year from the date of purchase.

 - Visit the Nevada Department of Wildlife website.